hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 print('Original x-position: ' + str(alien_0['x_position']))
 ```
 * Moving the alien to the right
-* Moving speed determine how far the alien should move
+* Moving speed determines how far the alien should move
 ```python
 if alien_0['speed'] == 'slow':
     x_increment = 1